 The KONA Award has been presented to the researchers who have greatly contributed to research and development as well as education in the field of Powder and Particle Science and Technology since 1990.
 Originally given by the Hosokawa Micron Corporation, it is now presented annually to researchers worldwide by the Hosokawa Powder Technology Foundation.
 The application for this award requires a specified recommendation form written in English to be submitted to the President of the Hosokawa Foundation.
 The award candidates are reviewed by the KONA Award Committee members, and the results are reported to the Selection Committee of the Foundation for nominating the awardee.
 It needs to be finally approved at the Board of Directors' meeting of the Foundation.
-The KONA Award is presented at a ceremony in or outside Japan with a plaque and a prize of one million yen.
 The KONA Award 2023 has been presented to Emeritus Prof. Wiwut Tanthapanichakoon from Thailand.
 The KONA Award plaque was presented to the awardee at the 56th Symposium on Powder Technology on September 3, 2024.